voxie/training-modules/Module-08.md

 	g.
 Use a custom error message
 	h.
 Custom validation rule

-7. All models should accound for mass-assignment vulnerabilities by useing the `fillable` or `guarded` properties.
+7. All models should account for mass-assignment vulnerabilities by using the `fillable` or `guarded` properties.

 8. Make sure your application is protected from the following security vulnerabilities.
 The framework may or may not handle some of this for you, verify to be sure.